demisto/content/Packs/IdentityRecordedFuture/README.md

 The Recorded Future Identity Pack for Cortex XSOAR provides enhanced threat intelligence capabilities focused on identity-related exposures.
 This pack integrates Recorded Future's rich data to automate the detection, investigation, and response to identity threats.
-The pack includes new playbooks, incident types, layouts, and classifiers to streamline identity threat management and response workflows.
+The pack includes playbooks, incident types, layouts, and classifiers to streamline identity threat management and response workflows.

 ## What Does This Pack Do?

-### Integrations
+### Integration

-- **Recorded Future Identity**: Integrates with Recorded Future to search and look up identity-related data.
+- **Recorded Future Identity**: Integrates with Recorded Future to provide comprehensive identity-related threat intelligence.
+This integration enables searching and looking up identity data, managing Playbook Alerts for Identity Novel Exposures, and streamlining incident response workflows.
-- **Recorded Future Identity - Playbook Alerts**: Allows importing Recorded Future Playbook Alerts specifically for Identity Novel Exposures into XSOAR incidents.

 ### Commands

 - **recordedfuture-identity-search**: Searches for identity-related data.
 - **recordedfuture-identity-lookup**: Looks up detailed information about identities.
+- **recordedfuture-password-lookup**: Looks up password information in the Recorded Future dataset.
 - **recordedfuture-identity-playbook-alerts-details**: Fetches Playbook alert details by ID.
 - **recordedfuture-identity-playbook-alerts-update**: Updates the status of one or multiple Playbook alerts.
 - **recordedfuture-identity-playbook-alerts-search**: Searches Playbook alerts based on filters.

 ### Classifiers

-- **Recorded Future Identity - Incoming Mapper**: Parses incidents fetched by the Recorded Future Identity - Playbook Alerts integration to ensure correct data handling and response initiation.
+- **Recorded Future Identity - Incoming Mapper**: Parses incidents fetched by the Recorded Future Identity integration to ensure correct data handling and response initiation.

 ### Incident Types

-- **Recorded Future Identity Exposure**: New incident type tailored for incidents fetched by the Recorded Future Identity - Playbook Alerts integration.
+- **Recorded Future Identity Exposure**: Tailored for incidents fetched by the Recorded Future Identity integration.
-- **Recorded Future Identity (Deprecated)**: The previous incident type has been deprecated in favor of the new, more specialized incident type.

 ### Incident Fields

-- New fields to enhance the data captured and utilized in identity-related incidents:
+- Fields to enhance the data captured and utilized in identity-related incidents:
     - Assessment
     - Authorization URL
     - Compromised Host